Kmart: 2018–2019: Second bankruptcy

 On January 24, 2019, a group of unsecured creditors, which included Simon Property Group, filed a motion with the bankruptcy court to overturn the deal Sears Holdings had recently made with Lampert, claiming Lampert had been "engaged in serial asset stripping" of the company at the expense of suppliers and landlords.
 The creditors had requested that the bankruptcy court rule to liquidate the company instead of allowing reorganization so that the creditors would be able to recover more money that was still owed to them.
 On January 28, the federal government-operated Pension Benefit Guaranty Corporation announced that they were not in favor of Sears Holdings' current agreement with Lampert since that agreement would create a $1.7 billion funding gap in the employee pension fund, requiring American taxpayers to cover the shortfall.
 In papers filed on February 1 with the bankruptcy court, ESL "outlined plans to close three Kmart stores per month in 2019" if the court would decide to accept ESL's purchase bid.

-In February 2019, it was announced that a U.S. bankruptcy judge approved the sale of the most lucrative part of Sears Holdings to Edward Lampert, allowing the surviving part of the company that operated both Sears and Kmart to remain in business at the expense of suppliers, landlords, employees, pensioners, the U.S. government, and other creditors.
-Kmart would have 202 locations after the sale was to be completed.
+In February 2019, it was announced that a U.S. bankruptcy judge approved the sale of the most lucrative part of Sears Holdings to Edward Lampert, allowing the surviving part of the company to remain in business with a combined number of 425 Kmart and Sears stores, at the expense of suppliers and other creditors.
+The two sister chains became under the control of a new entity called Transform Holdco also known as Transformco.

-2019–present: New management and further decline
+2019–present: New management and further store closings

 The sale of 202 Kmart stores to Transform Holdco was finalized in February 2019, with the remaining Kmart locations liquidated to partially pay off Sears Holdings creditors.

-In May 2019, it was revealed that Kmart would close its store in Walla Walla, Washington in July, making it the first post-bankruptcy closure for the brand since being bought by ESL.
-On August 6, 2019, TransformCo announced plans to close five additional stores by October 2019.
-At the time of the announcement, TransformCo also added that it "cannot rule out additional store closures in the near term".
-Between August 5 and 23, 2019, it was later announced that four more Kmarts would close.

-In late 2019, the massive closure of 120 Kmart stores was announced.

-In November 2019, Kmart announced the closing of 45 stores in February 2020.
-The Wall Street Journal reported that Transformco "would continue to evaluate its retail footprint, suggesting that additional closures are possible".
+In May 2019, it was revealed that Kmart would close its store in Walla Walla, Washington in July 7 after nearly 45 years of service.
+On August 6, 2019, during a new announcement of store closings, TransformCo added that it "cannot rule out additional store closures in the near term".
+In October 2019, the closure of 84 Kmart stores was announced.
+With another wave of closings announced in November 2019, The Wall Street Journal reported that Transformco "would continue to evaluate its retail footprint, suggesting that additional closures are possible".
 On February 6, 2020, Kmart announced it would close 15 more stores.

-As of February 2023, only 3 locations remained in the US: in Miami, Florida, Westwood, New Jersey, and Bridgehampton, New York.
+On November 21, 2021, Kmart closed its last store in Michigan, the state where the chain originated in 1962.
+The store, which opened in the early 1990s as a replacement to an older smaller Kmart outlet, was situated in Marshall, Michigan; the chain's first ever location in Garden City had closed in 2017.
+On December 18, 2021, Kmart shut down its last West Coast location in Grass Valley, California.